Acharey Mot & Kedoshim: Cut Off

 After the high priest bathes and puts on sacred linen garments,

 Then he shall take the two se-irim and stand them in front of God at the entrance of the Tent of Meeting.
 And Aaron shall place lots on the two se-irim: one lot for God and one lot for Azazeil.
-Then Aaron shall bring forward the sa-ir for which the lot for God came up, and he shall make it the reparation-offering.
+Then Aaron shall bring forward the sa-ir for which the lot for God came up, and he shall make it a guilt-offering.
 And the sa-ir for which the lot for Azazeil came up, it shall stand alive in front of God, to make atonement upon it.
 And he shall send it to Azazeil in the wilderness.
 (Leviticus/Vayikra 16:7-10)

 sa-ir (שָׂעִיר) = hairy male goat; long hair; rain shower.
 Plural: se-irim (שְׂעִרִם) = goats, goat-demons.